Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

 Despite these results, several interesting future directions and open questions still remain.
 For example, in the current study, we focus solely on measuring how well topological features predict survival.
 Many studies in the radiomics space use deep learning approaches for accurate classification and prediction-based tasks \cite{Lao:2017aa,Li:2017aa,Bibault:2018aa,Rathore:2018aa}.
 Unfortunately, in this work, we did not have access to data with large enough sample sizes for the effective training of neural networks.
 However, in the future, it would be useful to see how our topological summary statistics may be integrated within deep learning frameworks.
 To ensure power, utilizing protected data from current consortium studies with a large number of participants would be of high interest \cite{Mueller:2005aa,Gounder:2015aa,Sudlow:2015aa}.
 Moving away from prediction, it would also be useful to infer which particular spatial regions of the tumor are most relevant to clinical outcomes.
-Standard variable selection methods can be used to infer the directions and segments of the Euler curves that are most relevant.
-An important open problem is to recover, or partially reconstruct, a shape from the SECT summary statistics.
+Recent variable selection approaches for kernel-based methods can be used to infer the directions and segments of the Euler curves that are most relevant \cite{crawford2018bayesian,crawford2018variable}.
+In this case, an important open problem is having the ability to recover, or partially reconstruct, a shape based on significant SECT summary statistics.
 Similarly, the distance measure for the SECT stated in Equation \eq{eqn:dist_SECT} provides a framework for comparing the shapes of tumors, and correlating geometric properties with molecular and clinical features.
 Understanding the relationship between therapeutic strategies, signaling pathway dependence, and tumor shapes would provide useful information about different forms of GBM and their etiologies.
 We conjecture that greater general knowledge about tumor shape may help in distinguishing true progression from pseudoprogression.
-Progression here meaning the growth of the tumor itself, while in pseudoprogression the tumor is infiltrated by immune cells and other factors.
+Here, progression refers to the growth of the tumor itself, while a pseudoprogressing tumor has been infiltrated by immune cells and other factors.